 Sharon R. Klein

 Sharon R. Klein is a partner in the Corporate and Securities Practice Group of Pepper Hamilton LLP.
 Ms. Klein is the partner in charge of the firm’s Orange County office and chair of the Privacy, Security and Data Protection practice.
-She handles a variety of corporate and intellectual property matters, in particular, helping information technology and telemedicine clients grow and succeed.
+She handles a variety of corporate and intellectual property matters, in particular, helping technology and outsourcing clients grow and succeed.

 Ms. Klein’s practice includes assisting domestic and international clients in: